 Multicilia marina Cienkowski, 1881

 Diagnosis: Cell body spherical, colorless, rather vivid amoeboid locomotion.
-Flagella up to three times the cell diameter, slowly moving.
+Cilia up to three times the cell diameter, slowly moving.
 One nucleus; no contractile vacuoles observed.

 Dimensions: Cell diameter 20-30 µm

 Ecology: Marine; White Sea, Black Sea, Mediterranean

 Remarks: Multicilia marina is a multiciliated amoeboid protist that was first isolated in 1880 by L. Cienkowski (Cienkowski,1881) at the Solovetskaya station (Onega Bay, White Sea).
 Its cells are usually spherical, about 30–40 µm in diameter, although some of them can have an oblong or irregular form.
 Typically, each cell has approximately 20–30 cilia.

 Multicilia marina normally feeds by phagocytosis, using lobopodia for the capture of large prey (gymnamoebae).
 Cells in culture roll over the substratum without any polarity, and have normally 20–30 long cilia beating more irregularly and without visible coordination; a peculiar formation of small cells with 2–4 cilia and giant, branching and budding ones with 100–200 cilia is described.